Italian-American recipes, & more.

 How it started

-My love for food and cooking stems from my family’s roots in North Jersey and Long Island, NY.
+My love for food and cooking stems from my family roots in North Jersey and Long Island, NY.
 Good food was a pivotal part of my life growing up, as my mom and many of my aunts were incredible cooks and big foodies!
 Rather than tuning into cartoons, I would watch cooking shows with the women in my family instead.
 I vividly remember starting to cook alongside my mom when I was eight, reading her handwritten recipes on envelopes and playing Frank Sinatra in the background.
 Italian cuisine was the first I learned to cook, and you’ll see that reflected here on my blog, with plenty of Italian recipes and then some.
-As I began to cook more and more I realized at a young age that food was the central piece in bringing the people I loved most together in one room.
+As I began to cook more and more, I realized at a young age that food was the central piece in bringing the people I loved most together in one room.
 Some of my most cherished memories with my family have been around a table with heartwarming recipes at the center.
 My hope is for these recipes to inspire similar moments for you and your family and friends!

-My recipes have been featured in Buzzfeed, Shape, Country Living, Oprah Magazine, CNBC, Reader’s Digest, MSN, and countless other sites and publications.
+My recipes have been featured in Buzzfeed, Shape, Country Living, Oprah Magazine, CNBC, Reader’s Digest, MSN, and other sites and publications.

 Fun Facts

 I've been cooking for as long as I can remember.
 From being my mom's helper in the kitchen, to cooking full meals for my family by the time I was 12.
-The kitchen was where I felt purpose.

 My Most Popular Italian Recipes